 Finally, the language developer has the option of setting different values for three hyperparameters: the backtracking depth, a maximum local cost, and a maximum global cost - all of which come with defaults that work well in our two evaluation domains.
-The backtracking depth determines how far back edits are made from the detected error location.
-The maximum local cost is used to prune out search candidates early that will have a total edit distance higher than the threshold.
-The maximum global cost is the maximum edit distance threshold allowable for repair candidates returned by the engine.
-The appropriate values for each of these hyperparameters depends on the use case of the language developer.
-In particular, increasing the backtracking depth and the two cost hyperparameters allows the repair engine to produce candidates with further away edit locations and more edits.
-This increase in the search space may improve coverage, but will increase search times and may require more investment in the neural ranker to distinguish candidates.
-Conversely, reducing the values of these hyperparameters may produce fewer repair candidates but return results quickly to the end-user.
-We expect language developers will have a set of buggy programs to repair as benchmark tasks, and these can be used to pick appropriate hyperparameter values, as is standard in many AI-based systems.
+The appropriate values for each of these hyperparameters depends on the use case of the language developer, as they tradeoff coverage and efficiency.
+We expect language developers will have benchmarks, and these can be used to pick appropriate hyperparameter values, as is standard in many AI-based systems.